Library

 This hCalendar-compliant page is optimized for search engines.
 View this calendar as published at library.smu.edu.sg.

-Learn the fundamental concepts of putting a persuasive argument and persuade your readers.
+Learn to create clear and effective deck of slides to support your verbal presentation.
 Great for students on Writing & Reasoning!
 Contact: library@smu.edu.sg.
 Speaker Details: Justyn Olby, Student Success Centre.
 RSVP: .
 Type: Seminars & Workshops.
 Subject: Learning & Professional Development.
-Audience: Alumni.
+Audience: Academic Community.
 Current Student.
+Incoming Students.
+Incoming Freshmen.
 SMU Faculty & Staff.
-Incoming Freshmen.
 Incoming PG Students.
-Incoming Students.
-Academic Community.
-Monday, September 1, 2025, 12:00 PM – 1:00 PM.
+Alumni.
+Monday, February 2, 2026, 12:00 PM – 1:00 PM.
 Learning Lab 1, Li Ka Shing Library Level 5.

 Design and Create Surveys with Qualtrics